Christmas in Gatlinburg

 Not sure what to get the person with 5 gold rings and anything they could want?
 This Gatlinburg Christmas arts and crafts show features hand-crafted goods that can only be found in this region.
 From quilts made with painstaking precision to old-fashioned straw brooms with hand-carved handles, the items here make for unique Christmas gifts.
 Find exquisite woven baskets, handmade jewelry, dulcimers, and more!

-Enjoy these unique wares and crafts from December 1, 2014 to December 7, 2014 and check off everyone on your Christmas list with one-of-kind gifts you won't find at department stores.
+Enjoy these unique wares and crafts in early December and check off everyone on your Christmas list with one-of-kind gifts you won't find at department stores.